IFA 2020 Special Edition preview: what to expect from this year's modified show

 A digital hub for IFA 2020, open to all, will also see sessions streamed online, allowing the public, and industry folk who cannot travel, to be a part of the show.

-A shortage of attendance shouldn't mean a shortage of product launches, though – far from it.
-We've been invited to a stream of online press events during the week of IFA from some of the biggest names in the business, so, even though many brands launching product won't be officially connected to IFA, we can still expect the usual onslaught of news announcements during IFA and in the days leading up to it.
+A shortage of attendees shouldn't mean a shortage of product launches, though – far from it.
+We've been invited to a stream of online press events during the week of IFA from some of the biggest names in the business.
+Even though many brands launching products won't be officially connected to IFA, we can still expect the usual onslaught of news announcements during the show and in the days leading up to it.

 IFA 2020: what new products will launch?